gammann/TroopWebHost/Leaderboard/README.md

 With the correct permissions granted to all members, the Active Scout/Adult data, with the exception of Merit Badges is always live, while the Former Scout/Adult and Merit Badge data is updated when a leader with the correct permissions loads the page.
 The Former Scout/Adult data only needs to be updated when someone's membership is changed, since their stats will not change once they are a former member, or when Active Scouts earn new Merit Badges.

+This code uses [SheetJS](https://sheetjs.com/) to parse Excel reports exported from TroopWebHost.

 # Setup Guide